 - 2.1 Failure to comply with these Contract Standing Orders can result in disciplinary action against the Officers concerned. - 2.2 Every Contract made by or on behalf of the Council for works, goods and services and all Council employees engaged to act in any capacity to manage or supervise a Contract must comply with;- - Procurement Legislation - All relevant statutory provisions including the Public Contracts Regulations 2015, competition law and public services acts (e.g. Social Value, Care Act 2014) - The Council's Constitution including these Contract Standing Orders, the Council's Financial Regulations and the Council's Procurement Policies - The Council's strategic objectives and policies - 2.3 All Council Officers and organisations engaged on the Council's behalf shall ensure that all procurement activity is undertaken with regard to high standards of probity and in a manner which avoids any conflicts of interest.
-The Council's Employee Code of Conduct must be followed at all times. - 2.4 In applying these Contract Standing Orders, all Officers shall have regard to the duty of Best Value For Money under the Local Government Act 1999.
+The Council's Employee Code of Conduct must be followed at all times. - 2.4 In applying these Contract Standing Orders, all Officers shall have regard to the duty of Best Value under the Local Government Act 1999.

 - 2.5 An Appropriate Officer may permit, with limitations, other Officers to authorise orders and Contracts in their own names on behalf of the Council.
 Any orders or Contracts made shall remain the responsibility of an Appropriate Officer.
 Appropriate Officers must maintain an up to date record of Authorised Officers and submit a copy of the list to the Chief Financial Officer on an annual basis at the commencement of the financial year. - 2.6 The Chief Financial Officer may delegate some, or part of their responsibilities set out in these Contract Standing Orders to Officers in their service area.
-A written record of this delegation should be kept for transparency and audit purposes. - 2.7 All orders for works, goods or services must be placed using the Council's approved systems in advance of the invoice being received and coded to the appropriate account codes. - 2.8 Miscellaneous payments must only be used where the payment is not as a result of a purchase (for example a refund or grant payment).
-Miscellaneous payments must not be used to: - Pay suppliers for works, goods or services (including fees in relation to consultancy work and training), or - To reimburse employee expense claims or petty cash purchases - 2.9 Non-compliance with Council's procedures and processes for the use of its requisition, ordering and payment systems may result in the Chief Financial Officer removing Officer access. - 2.10 These Contract Standing Orders must be used, other than in exceptional circumstances which must be authorised by either: - 2.10.1 The Executive; or - 2.10.2 The Chief Financial Officer and the City Solicitor.
+A written record of this delegation should be kept for transparency and audit purposes. - 2.7 All orders for works, goods or services must be placed using the Council's approved systems in advance of the invoice being received and coded to the appropriate account codes.
+An official Council purchase order must be provided to the Supplier prior to the commencement of the Contract.
+Suppliers should be informed that all invoices should be sent direct to the Council's Accounts Payable team for processing - 2.8 Miscellaneous payments must only be used where the payment is not as a result of a purchase (for example a refund or grant payment).
+Miscellaneous payments must not be used to: - Pay suppliers for works, goods or services (including fees in relation to consultancy work and training), or - To reimburse employee expense claims or petty cash purchases - Pay loans to entities without consultation with the Chief Financial Officer - 2.9 Non-compliance with Council's procedures and processes for the use of its requisition, ordering and payment systems may result in the Chief Financial Officer removing Officer access. - 2.10 These Contract Standing Orders must be used, other than in exceptional circumstances which must be authorised by either: - 2.10.1 The Executive; or - 2.10.2 The Chief Financial Officer and the City Solicitor.